forbesg/forbes-gridsome/src/projects/websites/beauty-edinburgh.md

 able include common parts of the site (head, header &amp; footer) to simplify the process of making any further changes.

-The fourth, and current, version of the site introduced _Bootstrap_ and immediately I found a lot of my headaches went away.
+The fourth, version of the site introduced _Bootstrap_ and immediately I found a lot of my headaches went away.
 The ability to work responsively out of the box was a big plus and although there was a fair bit of work 'tweaking' it, the end result was much more resilient.

+The site evolved yet again and was re-written using a JAMStack architecture.
+The website is now a static site hooked up to DatoCMS and automatically re-built as and when required meaning the site does not require a a great deal of resources and can be run and hosted for free.